 Price Items Correctly

-As far as pricing garage sale items are a concern, always remember that you won’t be able to sell anything for the same price you originally bought it, or even for what you could buy it online.
-Garage sale items should follow thrift store pricing, which is approximately one-third to a quarter of the original price.
-If you have no clue, you can always do a fast Google search to decide the item’s current value and then price it accordingly.
-Also, while clients may want to haggle with you over the price, don’t artificially inflate your prices to try to get more.
-Garage sale shoppers will see right through that trick, and your sales will lead to losses.
+The key to pricing garage sale items is to remember that you won’t be able to sell anything for the same price you originally bought or even for what you could buy online.
+Garage sale items should follow thrift store pricing, which is about one-third to a quarter of the original price.
+If you’re unsure, you can always do a quick Google search to check an item’s current value and price accordingly.
+Also, while people will want to haggle with you over the price, don’t artificially inflate your prices to try and get more.
+Garage sale shoppers will see right through that trick, and your sales will likely suffer as a result.

-One of the best ways to make sure your garage sale gets a lot of attention is to advertise effectively.
-That means promoting both online and using directional signs the right way.
-Once you choose a date and time for your garage sale, post a digital advertisement onto your community message board or the free classifieds.
-Then get crafty with some poster board and markers and make some signs.
+One of the best ways to ensure your garage sale gets a lot of attention is to advertise effectively.
+That implies promoting both online and using directional signs the right way.
+Once you choose a date and time for your garage sale, post a digital advertisement onto your community message board, social media, or your free local classifieds.
+Then either buy some signs or get crafty with some poster board and markers and make some.
 You don’t need anything elaborate: a simple “Garage Sale” with an arrow pointing in the right direction works perfectly.
-You’ll want to hang a sign on all major cross streets near your house, as well as several more throughout the neighborhood.
+You’ll want to hang a sign on all major cross streets near your house and several more throughout the neighborhood.
 The more turns someone would need to make to get to your home from the main road, the more signs you’ll need.

-Are you in the market for a new Kansas City rental house?
-Give Real Property Management Principles a call!
-We have a great selection of quality rental properties available now; browse our listings on the site.
+Are you in the market for a new rental house?
+Give us a call to speak with one of our Kansas City property managers!
+We have an excellent collection of quality rental properties available now; browse our listings on the site.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.